Aníbal (wrestler): Professional wrestling career

-During his early days as Aníbal Mil Mascaras and Black Shadow acted as his padrinos or mentors.
-In 1966 Aníbal won the Distrito Federal Light Heavyweight Championship, then lost it to Pepe Casas as he signed a contract with Empresa Mexicana de Lucha Libre (EMLL).
-He spent the next couple of years working his way up the ranks in EMLL, honing his high flying skills into a top level competitor.
-1970 was Aníbal's breakthrough year.
-He defeated Mashio Koma to win the NWA World Middleweight Championship on December 6, 1970, and was named El Halcón Magazine's "1970 Wrestler of the year".
-Aníbal's run with the NWA Middleweight title lasted over a year and saw him successfully defend the title in several high-profile main events.
-During his title reign Aníbal developed a heated rivalry with René Guajardo, a rivalry that saw the two face off in several main events all around Mexico.
-On March 30, 1973, Guajardo ended Aníbal's NWA Middleweight title reign.
-On June 28, 1974, Aníbal defeated Adorable Rubí to win the Mexican National Middleweight Championship in the main event of a show in Mexico City, Mexico.
-On September 20, Aníbal became a double champion, defeating El Cobarde in a match for the vacant NWA World Middleweight Championship.
-Aníbals run as a double champion ended when he lost the Mexican National Middleweight Title on November 29, 1974, to Ringo Mendoza.
-His success in the ring saw him named "Wrestler of the year" in 1974.
+During his early days as Aníbal, Mil Mascaras and Black Shadow acted as his padrinos ("mentors").
+In 1966, Aníbal won the Distrito Federal Light Heavyweight Championship, then lost it to Pepe Casas as he signed a contract with Empresa Mexicana de Lucha Libre (EMLL).
+After years of working his way up the ranks, Aníbal reached his breakthrough year in 1970, defeating Mashio Koma on December 6 to win the NWA World Middleweight Championship and being named El Halcón Magazine's "1970 Wrestler of the year".
+Aníbal's run with the title, which lasted over a year, saw him successfully defend it in several high-profile main events.
+During his reign, Aníbal developed a heated rivalry with René Guajardo, which saw the two face off in several main events all around Mexico.
+On March 30, 1973, Guajardo ended Aníbal's title reign.
+On June 28, 1974, Aníbal defeated Adorable Rubí to win the Mexican National Middleweight Championship in Mexico City.
+He became a double champion on September 20, defeating El Cobarde in a match for the vacant NWA World Middleweight Championship.
+Aníbal's run as a double champion ended when he lost the Mexican National Middleweight Championship on November 29, 1974, to Ringo Mendoza.
+That same year, his success in the ring saw him named "Wrestler of the year".